slott56/building-skills-oo-design-book/source/craps/outcome.rst

     the point, not the outcome itself.
 We'll have to look at these more closely, also.

 -   **The Placed Number Bets**.
-These have odds are based on the number placed.
+These have odds based on the number placed.
     These outcomes have fixed odds.
 Once the bet is placed, these bets are resolved when the number is rolled or when a game-losing seven is rolled.